wolfhong/LunarCalendar/README.rst

 * Accurate raw data, synchronize with Microsolf's ``ChineseLunisolarCalendar`` class
 * Easy to extend holidays and languages
-* included Lunar Festivals, such as: MidAutumn Festival, Chinese New Year Eve, DragonBoat Festivals
+* Included Lunar Festivals, such as: MidAutumn Festival, Chinese New Year Eve, DragonBoat Festivals
-* included Solar Festivals without fixed dates, such as: Mother's Day, Easter
+* Included Solar Festivals without fixed dates, such as: Mother's Day, Easter
 * Added legality check of the lunar and solar date